 There are various Cash ISAs available, including instant access accounts, regular savers and fixed-rate deals.
 You will not be charged to open a cash ISA, but you should shop around to get the best deal.

 A Stocks and Shares ISA allows you to invest your savings in funds, bonds and shares in individual companies.
 There is often a fee for this type of ISA, and some companies may charge you to change your investments or withdraw money.

-Placing your investments in a Stocks and Shares ISA does not mean they’re completely exempt from tax, but there are various advantages.
+Placing your investments in a Stocks and Shares ISA means you will pay no tax on the dividends or interest they earn.
 If the investments held within your ISA make a profit, you are exempt from capital gains tax.
-You also receive preferential tax treatment on dividends and interest.
 Find out more about the tax benefits of ISAs.

 Nutmeg is a discretionary investment manager, which means that we make the investment decisions on your behalf.
 When you open a Stocks and Shares ISA with us, we use your contributions to invest in anything from equities to corporate bonds, gilts to commodities.